pc-aide/AWS/01 AWS Certified Solutions Architect - Professional/QuickSight/Demo - Intro.md

 | \* Use AD Groups\*\*\*                             |              | ✓                                          |
 | Send email reports                                 |              | ✓                                          |

-* * Trial authors are auto-converted to month-to-month subscription upon trial expiry
+1) * Trial authors are auto-converted to month-to-month subscription upon trial expiry
+2) ** Each additional author includes 10GB of SPICE capacity
+3) *** AD groups are available in accounts connected to AD
+4) **** Session of 30-minutes duration.
+Total charges for each reader are capped at $5 per mont.
+Conditions apply